antfu/eslint-typegen/README.md

 Run ESLint once, an `eslint-typegen.d.ts` file will be generated to augment ESLint's `Linter.RulesRecord` types, to provide you with auto-completion and type-checking for your ESLint rules configuration based on the ESLint plugins you are using.

-> It will caluclate the hash from the plugins in your flat config, and only regenerate the types when the hash changes.
+> It will caluclate the hash of the plugins meta from your flat config, and only regenerate the types when they changes.
 If you want to force regenerate the types, you can delete the `eslint-typegen.d.ts` file and run ESLint again.

 ## Low-level API